Encouraging your children to save

 The earlier your child learns about money, the more likely they are to make better financial decisions later.
 We’ve got some top tips to help make money fun and to teach your child about the importance of saving.

 Pocket money can help your child kick-start their savings and teach them the importance of saving.
-Earning money for doing odd jobs around the house gives your chid a little extra responsibility so they can see the benefit of working and feeling proud of their accomplishments.
+Earning money for doing odd jobs around the house gives your child a little extra responsibility so they can see the benefit of working and feeling proud of their accomplishments.

 Open a bank account